 What stood out for me while learning were guidance, consistency and passion.

-After I started immersing myself at home, I realized that I had the base of the language.
-So I continued to learn Italian in other different ways.
-I made use of podcasts, movies and the Radio wherever possible.
-For instance, if I was in the kitchen, listening to new songs while cooking would help.
+After I started immersing in the language at home, I felt more comfortable and realized that needed to make use of other methods of learning apart from a textbook.
+So I started listening to podcasts, watching movies and playing the Radio wherever possible.
+For instance, if I was in the kitchen, I would listen to new songs while cooking.

 You won’t believe how much actually went in my subconsciousness…Passive learning works!!

 1. One of the major challenges I faced is when sometimes nothing seemed to work.
 My brain refused to function in Italian.